Ellen O'Donnell-Thalhamer III LBA, BCBA, MSED, BCSE

 In my junior year of high school, I started my teaching career at the Islip Technical Center.
 I signed up for their two year program.
 The first year, I learned teaching definitions and participated as an assistant teacher at their on site day care.
 The second year, I was a student teacher at my old elementary school.
 Student teaching as a high school student was very exciting and I looked forward to it every day.

 In my second year of college, I started to do my observation hour requirements.
 I started my observations in special education at the Kramer Learning Center.
 After doing some observation hours in a classroom, the school asked if I wanted a job during the summer as a 1:1 for a child with autism.
 I was honored to receive this opportunity and fell in love that summer with his big beautiful brown eyes.
-After that summer, my goal has been to learn more about teaching children with autism and this goal led me on a wonderful journey.
+After that summer, my goal became to learn more about teaching children with autism and this goal led me on a wonderful journey.

 In May 2005, I graduated from Saint Joseph’s College with my teaching degree.
 (Areas of certification: Initial Early Childhood, B-2, Initial Childhood, 1-6, Students with Disabilities, B-2, and Students with Disabilities, 1-6).